tayebiarasteh/federated_he/README.md

 ### In case you use this repository, please cite the original paper:

-D. Truhn, S. Tayebi Arasteh, O. Lester Saldanha, et al. "*Encrypted federated learning for secure decentralized collaboration in cancer image analysis*". medRxiv, https://doi.org/10.1101/2022.07.28.22277288, 2022.
+D. Truhn, S. Tayebi Arasteh et al. "*Encrypted federated learning for secure decentralized collaboration in cancer image analysis*". medRxiv, https://doi.org/10.1101/2022.07.28.22277288, 2022.

 ### BibTex